chrononyan/PrairieLearn/docs/api.md

 # API

-PrairieLearn contains a limited read-only API for use by instructors that allows programmatic access to assessments, assessment instances, and submissions.
+PrairieLearn contains a limited API for use by instructors that allows programmatic access to assessments, assessment instances, and submissions.